Content Mapping: The Ultimate Step-By-Step Guide

 In this stage, she is likely to seek a how-to guide that will teach her how to set up a budget.
 A downloadable template for budgeting can also come in handy for her at this point.

-At the same time, she will get inspired by another first-time solo traveler who has already bought your tour package earlier.
+At the same time, she will be inspired by another first-time solo traveler who has already bought your tour package.

-Now that Julia has identified her needs, she will want to fulfill those needs by looking for the best solution provider (or tour package, in this case).
+Now that Julia has identified her needs, she wants to fulfill them by looking for the best solution provider (or tour package, in this case).

 She will request quotes or consults from your travel agency since you have guided her toward your cost-effective international tour packages.